NealHumphrey/GiphySorter/README.md

 - Pagination of search results to allow users to find more gifs with the same search term
 - Mobile functionality is not well designed - I wrote this as a desktop-first app.
 While Bootstrap allows the three column layout to resize and reorder, a different mobile interface would be better.
 - The 'saved gifs' functionality isn't built out further - there's nothing that a user can do once they save a gif.
 The most obvious addition would be viewing the saved gif in the preview pane (probably by clicking on it) - this would let you also get the gif url.
 I decided to only build the option for users to preview the searched gifs for simplicity of implementation.
+- The scrollable left and right side panels don't work in Firefox (CSS cross-browser fun!)